MARK A. KOSSICK, DNSc, APN

 Bispectral Analysis, Anesthesia Simulation, Monitored Anesthesia Care (MAC) Anesthetics

 Dr. Kossick is married and the father of three daughters.
-He is currently on faculty as a tenured professor at Western Carolina University, in Asheville, North Carolina and serves as the Graduate Anesthesia Simulation Coordinator for the School of Nursing’s High Fidelity Anesthesia Simulation Lab.
-Over the past two decades he has lectured extensively across the country on ECG interpretation, including the management of ischemia and dysrhythmias, cardinal elements of recording ECG data, and medical legal issues.
-His lectures have addressed eclectic audiences (anesthesiologists, nurse anesthetists, hospitalists, emergency department physicians, critical care nurses, post-anesthesia care nurses) at state, national, and international meetings, medical centers, as well as students (undergraduate, graduate) and faculty as a visiting professor at other universities.
+He is currently on faculty as a tenured professor at Western Carolina University, in Asheville, North Carolina and serves as the Anesthesia Simulation Education Coordinator for the School of Nursing’s High Fidelity Anesthesia Simulation Lab.
+Over the past two decades he has lectured extensively across the country on ECG interpretation, including the diagnosis and management of ischemia and arrhythmias, cardinal elements of recording ECG data, and medical legal issues.
+His lectures have addressed eclectic audiences (anesthesiologists, nurse anesthetists, hospitalists, emergency department physicians, cardiologists, critical care nurses, post-anesthesia care nurses) at state, national, and international meetings, medical centers, as well as students (undergraduate, graduate) and faculty as a visiting professor at other universities.
 He has lectured in London, United Kingdom, as well as Vienna, Austria, and was invited to present at the 4th Annual International Congress of Cardiology (2012) in Guangzhou, China.
-Dr. Kossick has also written a textbook and handbook on electrocardiography, is an author of two chapters in the textbook, Nurse Anesthesia (Inhalation Anesthetics and Clinical Monitoring I: Cardiovascular System), and authored the antiarrhythmic chapter in the textbook, Pharmacology for Nurse Anesthesiology.
+Dr. Kossick has also written a textbook and handbook on electrocardiography, is an author of a chapter in all six editions of the textbook, Nurse Anesthesia (Clinical Monitoring I: Cardiovascular System), and authored the antiarrhythmic chapter in the textbook, Pharmacology for Nurse Anesthesiology.
 His professional memberships have included Sigma Theta Tau International, American Association of Nurse Anesthetists (AANA), and International Society for Computerized Electrocardiology, and the International Association of Simulation in Healthcare.
 In 2006, Dr. Kossick was inducted into Ashtabula Harbor High School’s Hall of Fame as an alumni recipient of the “Career Achievement Award,” Ashtabula, Ohio.

 His simulation experience is extensive and includes serving as the Director of Graduate Simulation Education for the Baptist Memorial Health Care Center of Excellence in Health Care Practice at Union University.
 This positon included developing high fidelity simulation curriculum for graduate anesthesia students as well as continuing education opportunities for nursing faculty and emergency medical service personnel.
 At both Union University and Western Carolina University Dr. Kossick developed architectural plans for the implementation of high fidelity simulation curriculum in operating rooms and anesthesia clinical skills labs.
 He continues to offer expertise in the development and delivery of high fidelity simulation practicum experiences at Western Carolina University for both graduate students and medical personnel within the community.
 In addition, he has also chaired graduate student research involving human patient simulation and the acquisition of physical assessment skills in nursing students.